redbadger/crux/docs/src/part-2/testing-effects.md

 In practice, Crux apps will mostly be able to run at thousands of events a second, and these tests will explore more of the state space than we ever could with manual unit tests.

-This type of testing is usually reserved to consensus algorithms and network protocols where anything that can happen _will_ happen and they have to be rock solid, because setting up the tests is just too much work.
-But with managed effects it doesn't need to be.
+This type of testing is usually reserved to consensus algorithms and network protocols (where anything that can happen _will_ happen and they have to be rock solid), because setting up the test harness is just too much work.
+But with managed effects it is a few hundred lines of additional code.
 For a modestly sized app, a testing harness like that will only take a few days to write.
+We may even ship building blocks of such test harness with Crux in the future.